Wages of Sin

 Wages of Sin is the fourth studio album by Swedish melodic death metal band Arch Enemy.
-It is the first Arch Enemy album to feature the vocals of Angela Gossow.
-It is also the first album they use Standard-C tuning, which they still use today.
-It was released on 25 April 2001 in Japan, but the European and American releases were delayed to 18 March 2002.
+It is the first Arch Enemy album to feature vocalist Angela Gossow.
+It is also their first album recorded in C tuning, starting a trend which continues across their discography.
+Wages of Sin was released on 25 April 2001 in Japan, but the European and American releases were delayed until 18 March 2002.

 Reception

 Wages of Sin was well received by most critics, who praised the new singer Angela Gossow.
 Blake Jessop of Blistering said that she handles the vocals on the album expertly.
 But he wrote that "while less diverse than Liiva, the diminutive German's more traditional death metal style gives Wages an uncommonly brutal, if slightly less creative air."
 Jessop also states the album "musically, it is predictably brilliant".

 Dennis of Lords of Metal said that "the female vocals by Angela Gossow are a remarkable performance" and that it was a big improvement compared to the former singer Johan Liiva.

 Jeff of Metal Storm stated that "with Wages of Sin, Arch Enemy delivers to us one of the best albums of the year 2002 and proves us by the same opportunity that girls are not relegated to only sing in atmospheric and gothic metal."

 Ty Brookman and Jon Eardley of Metal Review was surprised with the Gossow vocals.
-Brookman commented that when he heard that Arch Enemy would a female singer, his first reaction was "career suicide", but after to listen to the album, he changed his mind stating that "Gossow delivers a vocal tirade that rivals any male vocalist."
+Brookman commented that when he heard that Arch Enemy would have a female singer, his first reaction was "career suicide", but after to listen to the album, he changed his mind stating that "Gossow delivers a vocal tirade that rivals any male vocalist."
 Brookman praised the band, however, he said about the album that there are elements that seem lacking in a few places.
 Eardley said that this album has "one of the best vocal performances of 2001" and that it "is a true masterpiece."